davelpz/rray/README.md

 ```
 ## Lights
 The lights section is a list of light sources.
 Each light source has the following properties:
-- type: Type of light source (point only for now)
+- type: Type of light source (point or area only for now)
 - color: Color of the light source
 - position: Position of the light source (only for point lights)
+- corner: Corner of the area light source
+- uvec: U vector of the area light source
+- vvec: V vector of the area light source
+- samples: Number of samples for the area light source (default 50)

 Example:
 ```yaml